nedpals/jisoni/README.md

 # JISONI
 A not-so-great, work-in-progress JSON parser written on pure V. Tested on old compiler (0.1.25) for now.
+Haven't converted into a module yet.

 ## (Proposed) API
 ```v